Pulmonary stenosis

+Pulmonary stenosis is a congenital (present at birth) heart defect.
 With typical pulmonary stenosis, the pulmonary valve doesn’t develop as it should in a baby in the womb.
 In a typical heart, the pulmonary valve has three flaps (leaflets) that open and close with each heartbeat.
 The valve helps send blood from the heart through the pulmonary artery to the lungs to pick up oxygen.

 With pulmonary stenosis, the abnormal valve might be stiff, too narrow or too small, preventing it from opening and closing properly.
 This condition forces a baby’s heart to pump harder to send enough blood to the lungs, straining the heart over time.

-Blood Flow in a Healthy Heart
+Blood flow in a healthy heart

 blood flow of a healthy heart with pulmonary valve circled